wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (3) The Bank must take all reasonable steps to ensure that the information contained in the public register is available to members of the public at all reasonable times.

-    Section 69: substituted, on 1 November 2006, by [section 7][492] of the Reserve Bank of New Zealand Amendment Act 2006 (2006 No 51).
+    Section 69: replaced, on 1 November 2006, by [section 7][492] of the Reserve Bank of New Zealand Amendment Act 2006 (2006 No 51).

     Section 69(2A): inserted, on 4 September 2013, by [section 4][493] of the Reserve Bank of New Zealand Amendment Act 2013 (2013 No 62).